-The Equity Incentive Plan does not alter the number of common shares that could be reserved for issuance or ultimately issued in connection with stock options previously approved by the shareholders, and to the extent that equity-based incentive awards other than stock options are issued under the Equity Incentive Plan, the shares issuable in payment of those awards would be deducted from the pool available for stock options.
-Therefore, under the Equity Incentive Plan the maximum number of shares available to be issued upon the exercise of stock options or the payment of other types of equity-based incentive compensation awards would continue to be 15% of the Company's issued and outstanding common shares.
+The Equity Incentive Plan does not alter the number of ordinary shares that could be reserved for issuance or ultimately issued in connection with stock options previously approved by the shareholders, and to the extent that equity-based incentive awards other than stock options are issued under the Equity Incentive Plan, the shares issuable in payment of those awards would be deducted from the pool available for stock options.
+Therefore, under the Equity Incentive Plan the maximum number of shares available to be issued upon the exercise of stock options or the payment of other types of equity-based incentive compensation awards would continue to be 15% of the Company's issued and outstanding ordinary shares.

-When stock options are granted by the Company, a corresponding number of common shares is reserved for issuance under those stock options and therefore deducted from the pool of common shares available for issuance as equity-based incentive compensation under the Equity Incentive Plan.
-Similarly, when other forms of equity-based incentive compensation is granted by the Company, to the extent that payment of such incentives may be made in common shares, a corresponding number of common shares would be reserved for issuance under those incentive awards and that number of common shares would therefore be deducted from the pool of common shares available for issuance as equity-based incentive compensation under the Equity Incentive Plan.
+When stock options are granted by the Company, a corresponding number of ordinary shares of Century is reserved for issuance under those stock options and therefore deducted from the pool of ordinary shares available for issuance as equity-based incentive compensation under the Equity Incentive Plan.
+Similarly, when other forms of equity-based incentive compensation are granted by the Company, to the extent that payment of such incentives may be made in ordinary shares, a corresponding number of ordinary shares would be reserved for issuance under those incentive awards and that number of ordinary shares would therefore be deducted from the pool of ordinary shares available for issuance as equity-based incentive compensation under the Equity Incentive Shares available for issuance as equity-based incentive awards and that number of ordinary shares would therefore be deducted from the pool of ordinary shares available for issuance as equity-based incentive Compensation under the Equity Incentive Shares available for issuance as equity-based incentive compensation under the Equity Incentive Shares available for issuance as equity-based incentive compensation under the Equity Incentive Plan.